Our Team

 Editor in Chief

-Abby E. Murray is the author of Hail and Farewell, which won the Perugia Press Poetry Prize and was a finalist for the Washington State Book Award.
-Her spouse is active duty army, so she moves often, but she recently relocated from DC to the Pacific Northwest.
+Abby E. Murray (they/them) is the author of Hail and Farewell, which won the Perugia Press Poetry Prize and was a finalist for the Washington State Book Award.
+Their spouse is active duty army, so they move often, but they currently teach rhetoric in military strategy to Army War College fellows at the University of Washington.

 Editor Q&A: